http://www.worldses.org/banner2.jpg

 DOWNLOAD FULL PDF

-Authors: Adrian Rosca, Daniel Rosca and Vasile Nastasescu
+Authors: Adrian Rosca, Daniel Rosca, Vasile Nastasescu

 Abstract: The paper presents a plastic deformation method for thin plates made of stainless steel, plastic deformed by pressured nitrogen blasting combined with impact fluid substances.
 There are presented experimental results for comparative values of deformation velocities obtained by different initial pressured nitrogen blasting, respectively by pressured nitrogen blasting combined with several quantities of impact fluid substances.